temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ## Use case - Web UI

-Suppose that you'd rather view the Workflow History on a web browser.
-Temporal's Web UI allows you to see additional information about the Workflow, such as the time needed for each Event to occur.
+Workflow Execution Event History is available in the Web UI.

-Payload information can also be seen under the 'input' and 'result' variables.
+Payload information for each Event is captured within Event 'input' and 'result' fields.
 Without a Codec Server, this information remains encoded.

 Passing these Payloads through a Codec Server will return decoded results to the Web UI.
 Make sure to [enter a valid URL and port](/docs/clusters/how-to-set-up-codec-server/#web-ui) for the codec endpoint when configuring the Codec Server.